-They are known as advanced persistent threats (APT) and typically malware is used to infect a machine, creating a back door that will have access to sensitive information.
+Threats such as these are known as advanced persistent threats (APT).
+Malware is used to infect a machine, creating a backdoor that will have access to sensitive information.
 The point of these attacks is not necessarily to cause any damage, but rather to steal sensitive information.
 These attacks have become incredibly complex and often difficult to detect.
 Modern malware codes are so sophisticated that they have the ability to rebuild continually so they are not detected.

 Malware attacks are not new.
-In 2013, Kaspersky Lab exposed a new cyber espionage campaign that focuses on supply chain attacks.
-The group called “IceFog” currently focuses on targets in South Korea and Japan by attacking the supply chains of Western companies.
-Although the operation started in 2011 the last two years has seen their activities intensify.
+In 2013, Kaspersky Lab exposed a cyber espionage campaign that focused on supply chain attacks.
+The group called “IceFog” focused on targets in South Korea and Japan by attacking the supply chains of Western companies.

-This new trend that is developing is the ability to hire these small groups of attackers to perform surgical hit and run operations.
-So if you want access to sensitive data from one of your competitors or infiltrate a government organisation, you can now hire these murky cyber mercenaries to do all the dirty work.
+The operation started in 2011 and exemplified a new trend involving the ability to hire small groups of attackers to perform surgical hit and run operations.
+If you wanted access to sensitive data from one of your competitors or to infiltrate a government organisation, you could hire these murky cyber mercenaries to do all the dirty work.

-Recent attacks have targeted sectors that include military, shipbuilding and maritime operations, computer and software development, research companies, telecom operators, satellite operators, mass media and television.
+Attacks targeted sectors that included military, shipbuilding and maritime operations, computer and software development, research companies, telecom operators, satellite operators, mass media and television.

-It is difficult to quantify how much data was stolen and how vulnerable these attacks have left corporations.
-Companies do not often make these losses public to avoid embarrassment and litigation.
+It is difficult to quantify how much data was stolen and how vulnerable these attacks left corporations.
+Companies do not often make these losses public in order to avoid embarrassment and litigation.

-Data theft is on the rise at a rapid pace and it not just the multi national conglomerates that are being affected.
-Cyber thieves are eyeing opportunities that can make money and hold organisations to ransom.
+Data theft is on the rise at a rapid pace and it not just the multinational conglomerates that are being affected.
+Cyber thieves are eyeing opportunities to make money and hold organisations to ransom.
 Don’t let your company become a victim to these criminals.
 Have the right software and anti-malware installed to knock out any threats.